Senior Sustainability Scientist, Julie Ann Wrigley Global Institute of Sustainability

 Arizona State University

 Tempe, AZ 85287-7205

 Sethuraman “Panch” Panchanathan leads the Knowledge Enterprise Development at Arizona State University, which advances research, innovation, strategic partnerships, entrepreneurship, global and economic development at ASU.
 Panchanathan was the founding director of the School of Computing and Informatics and was instrumental in founding the Biomedical Informatics Department at ASU.
 He also served as the chair of the Computer Science and Engineering Department.
 He founded the Center for Cognitive Ubiquitous Computing (CUbiC) at ASU.CUbiC’s flagship project iCARE, for individuals who are blind and visually impaired, won the Governor’s Innovator of the Year - Academia Award in November 2004.

 In 2014, Panchanathan was appointed by President Barack Obama to the U.S. National Science Board (NSB).
 He has also been appointed by U.S. Secretary of Commerce Penny Pritzker to the National Advisory Council on Innovation and Entrepreneurship (NACIE).

 Panchanathan is a Fellow of the National Academy of Inventors (NAI), and a Fellow of the Canadian Academy of Engineering.
-He is also the Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and the Society of Optical Engineering (SPIE), He is currently serving as the Chair-Elect in the Council on Research (CoR) within the Association of Public and Land-grant Universities (APLU).
+He is also a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and the Society of Optical Engineering (SPIE).
+He is currently serving as the Chair of the Council on Research (CoR) within the Association of Public and Land-grant Universities (APLU).
 Panchanathan was the editor-in-chief of the IEEE Multimedia Magazine and is also an editor/associate editor of many other journals and transactions.

 PhD, University of Ottawa, 1989